varvet/serenade.js/reference/define_event.md

 is finished.
 If the option is `true` then `trigger` returns immediately and is executed asynchronously.

+If this option is not given, the value is taken from `Serenade.async`.

 ### optimize: function(queue) { return args }

 When an event is triggered and the `async` option is `true`, it is pushed onto